 for Bertolt Brecht’s children’s book, The Three Soldiers

--Poetic text and audio above- copyright 2016 by Kelsey Wilder
+-All text above- copyright 2017 by Robert Lane Wilder